 How can you prevent a spill from happening?

-Taking a few simple precautions to prevent a spill will eliminate the headaches that come with cleaning up after one!
+Keeping staff trained and updated on emergency response procedures and conducting periodic review sessions for all work areas ensures everybody is well prepared.
+Taking a few simple precautions to prevent a spill will eliminate the headaches that come with cleaning up after one.

 - Include brief emergency response procedures inside hazardous materials storage rooms and waste accumulation areas